What to know about osteopenia

 Eating a well-balanced diet including foods high in calcium and vitamin D is also helpful in preventing bone loss.

 Additional lifestyle changes that could prevent osteopenia include:

-- Reducing phosphate-containing soda: Certain types of soda, such as cola, contain phosphate acid, which can decrease calcium in the bones.
-Also, the caffeine in some soda can also affect bone density.
+- Reducing phosphate-containing soda: Certain types of soda, such as cola, contain phosphate acid.
+This can decrease levels of calcium in the bones.
+The caffeine in some soda can also affect bone density.

 - Limiting salt use: Foods high in salt can cause the body to lose calcium and decrease bone density.
-Keep in mind; it's not just added table salt that increases the level of sodium in the body.
-Certain foods, such as fast food, canned meat, and frozen dinners are often high in salt.
+Added table salt is not the only source of excess sodium.
+Fast food, canned meat, ready meals, and processed food are often high in salt.

-- Taking nutritional supplements: People who do not get enough calcium and vitamin D in the foods they eat should ask their doctor about supplements.
-The amount of calcium recommended may vary based on age, gender, and other risks for osteopenia.
+People who do not get enough calcium and vitamin D in the foods they eat should ask their doctor about supplements.
+The amount of calcium a person needs may vary based on age, gender, and other underlying risk factors for osteopenia.